 We acknowledge that the Benchmark does not yet cover many companies from the emerging markets.
 This has been a conscious decision.
 In part, it is because we need to consolidate our coverage of existing regions (in North America, in particular).
-It is also because we intend to use the period during 2016 and 2017 to establish a dialogue with stakeholders in the geographic territories not yet covered by the Benchmark (as we have previously done in North America and Australasia), as a prelude to extending the geographic coverage of the Benchmark.
+It is also because we have yet to establish a dialogue with stakeholders in the geographic territories not yet covered by the Benchmark (as we have previously done in North America and Australasia), as a prelude to extending the geographic coverage of the Benchmark.